 Yes, you can power your WordPress website to do the job for you.
 Here we are mentioning highly effective ways to streamline the onboarding process:

 - Appointment Scheduling: It allows prospective customers and clients to schedule a call with you.
+You can use a booking plugin to help you with that.

 - Docs Management: This helps you share and get business documents, like freelancer contracts, self-attested by clients.